 Covers formal techniques in the logic of propositions and predicate logic.
 Three kinds of deductive derivations-direct derivation, conditional proof, and indirect derivation-are considered as are shorter tests of validity and consistency.
-Recommended for debaters, lawyers and public speakers.
+Recommended for debaters, lawyers, public speakers and computer science majors.